USBGuard/usbguard/README.md

 Allowing to attach any USB device to the system exposes it to exploitation of bugs in USB interface drivers in the kernel.

 ### Use case #2: USB device blacklisting
 The USB protocol uses a classification system for the various types  of  interfaces a USB device can provide.
-If an user doesn’t want to use a particular class of interfaces, he can block devices that want to communicate with the computer as an interface from that class.
+If an user doesn't want to use a particular class of interfaces, he can block devices that want to communicate with the computer as an interface from that class.

 ### Use case #3: Triggering actions on USB device events
 The project makes possible to easily implement triggering of various actions when a particular USB device or USB device class is inserted, removed, etc. This feature might be used for example for auditing USB usage, screen locking (per-user via applet), etc.